• Skip to primary navigation

 • 4 dried red chilies preferably round

-• 5 tbsp full-fat yogurt brought to room temperature
+• 5 tablespoon full-fat yogurt brought to room temperature

 Instructions

-• Boil potatoes till soft.
+• Boil potatoes until soft.
 Peel them and cut each potato in equal parts.

 • Gently toss chopped potatoes in a bowl with salt and red chili flakes.
 Set aside.

-• Add turmeric powder and cumin powder, and fry till aromatic.
+• Add turmeric powder and cumin powder, and fry until aromatic.

 • Gently add the potatoes, coating them in the spices for a couple of minutes on medium heat.